SumoLogic/sumologic-documentation/docs/cloud-security-analytics/data-lake.md

 You can use your Sumo Logic environment as a security data lake, a single repository to store all your security log and event data.
 With all your security data in one place, it is optimized for quick access and analysis using Cloud Security Analytics.

-Ask your Sumo Logic account representative to engage the Professional Services team to guide you through setting up your Sumo Logic environment as a security data lake.

 ## About data lakes

 A data lake is a centralized repository to store data.
 Data in the lake can then be used for analytics.
 A data lake can store both structured and unstructured data, unlike a data warehouse, which typically only stores structured data.
 Data lakes are more flexible than data warehouses in that you can retrieve data in any format used by your consuming services.

-Sumo Logic is ideal to use for a security data lake.
-Our parsing and mapping capabilities can transform your data quickly and at scale.

-### Why use a data lake?

-Scattered data is a security risk.
-When it comes to quickly addressing security threats, it’s common for data to be spread throughout different tools, clouds, and functions, making it hard to access, see, and use effectively.
-Under these circumstances, identifying potential threats is an arduous task.
-To get ahead of potential threats, most organizations need detailed security data they can act on in an easy-to-access location.
-A security data lake is one solution.

-A security data lake is a centralized repository that collects and analyzes large amounts of security data from various sources, offering a complete view of an organization’s security posture.
-A data lake allows security teams to identify potential threats, investigate security incidents, and respond proactively to potential risks.

-Security data lakes provide a historical overview of security events.
-You can proactively use this information to identify patterns and anomalies, ensuring that your data serves a valuable purpose in protecting your organization’s assets.

-Retaining data in its original, raw format is also a benefit of security data lakes.
-This feature provides valuable information for investigation and forensic purposes, resulting in easier threat hunting and investigation through standardized querying and visualization of all data.

 ### Database versus data lake